Arywidanthi/Customer-Segmentation-Credit-Card-/README.md

 - h8dsft_P1G4_AryWidanthi.ipynb is the file that consist of code for clustering model.

 ### Weaknesses and Strengths
-Strength: Can identify 4 cluster of credit card user
+Strength: Can identify 4 cluster of credit card user <br>
 Weaknesses: Haven't create deployment